osandov/blktests/README.md

 - GNU awk
 - util-linux
 - fio
+- gcc
+- make

+Some tests require the following:

+- e2fsprogs and xfsprogs
+- multipath-tools (Debian, openSUSE) or device-mapper-multipath (Fedora)
+- dmsetup (Debian) or device-mapper (Fedora, openSUSE, Arch Linux)

 Add the list of block devices you want to test on in a file named `config`: